Ajlaaa12/Data_projects_TripleTen/01_age_verification/README.md

 **Conclusion**:
 The model performs well on unseen data and can be deployed as part of an automated checkout age verification system.

+### Future Improvements
+- Fix prediction accuracy near the legal threshold age (18) using a custom loss function to penalize misclassifications more in that range.
+- Improve generalization by adding more diverse training images using facial augmentation tools.
+- Speed up inference using a lighter CNN model (e.g., MobileNet) to deploy in real-time on edge devices.